KUKHUA/Apppye/README.md

 If you can't find an app you like, you can create an issue [here](https://github.com/KUKHUA/Apppye/issues/new?assignees=&labels=&projects=&template=app-game-request.md&title=%5BAPP%5D).
 Make sure the app is not on the [BANNED LIST](https://github.com/KUKHUA/Apppye/blob/main/BANNEDLIST.md) and is available on other websites.

+Also, Appye is possibale in part thanks to [Winbox.JS](https://github.com/nextapps-de/winbox) by [nextapps-de](https://github.com/nextapps-de).
+We load Winbox.js via a raw github link.
 ## How to add Appye:

 1. Go [here](https://raw.githubusercontent.com/KUKHUA/Apppye/main/bookmarklet.js).